divaprotocol/diva-protocol-v1/DOCUMENTATION.md

 ## Fees

-A protocol fee of 25bps (0.25%) and a settlement fee of 5bps (0.05%) (both updateable by DIVA contract owner) are charged whenever a user withdraws collateral from the pool via [`removeLiquidity`](#removeliquidity) or [`redeemPositionToken`](#redeempositiontoken).
-This fee is not transferred to the entitled account but rather kept as a claim within the DIVA smart contract.
-The entitled account can claim their fees via [`claimFee`](#claimfee) at any point in time.
-Fee claims can be transferred via the [`transferFeeClaim`](#transferfeeclaim).

-As a security measure, a contract owner cannot set fees higher than 1.5% (15000000000000000 when represented as an integer with 18 decimals).
-Further, a minimum fee of 0.01% was introduced to ensure a reasonable minimum collateral amount that a user is subject to when [`removing liquidity`](#removeLiquidity).
-A 0% fee is possible though.
-The maximum and minimum values are hard-coded in the protocol and cannot be changed.
+When a user withdraws collateral from the pool via [`removeLiquidity`](#removeliquidity) or [`redeemPositionToken`](#redeempositiontoken), a 25bps (0.25%) protocol fee and a 5bps (0.05%) settlement fee are charged.
+Both fees are adjustable by the DIVA contract owner but cannot be set higher than 1.5% (`15000000000000000` when represented as an integer with 18 decimals).
+For positive values, a minimum fee of 0.01% was introduced to ensure a reasonable minimum collateral amount that a user is subject to when [`removing liquidity`](#removeLiquidity).
+A 0% fee is possible.

+Fees are not transferred to the entitled account but rather kept as a claim within the DIVA smart contract.
+Protocol fees can be claimed immediately by the treasury account after they occur.
+Settlement fees accrued during [`removeLiquidity`](#removeliquidity), however, are reserved and allocated to the actual data provider, which may be either the assigned data provider or the fallback data provider, once the final reference value has been confirmed.
+If neither of them reports a value, the reserved fee will be allocated to the treasury.
+The same logic applies to [tips](#tips).

+After fees have been allocated, the entitled accounts can claim them at any time via [`claimFee`](#claimfee).
+Fee claims can be transferred using the [`transferFeeClaim`](#transferfeeclaim).

-The protocol and settlement fees applicable to a pool represent the fees prevailing at the time of pool creation which can be obtained via the [`getFees`](#getfees) function by passing on the `indexFees` return by [`getPoolParameters`](#getpoolparameters).
-Changes in fee parameters initiated by the protocol owner will not affect oustanding pools.
+It is important to highlight that the maximum and minimum fee values are hard-coded in the protocol and cannot be changed.
+Additionally, changes to fee parameters initiated by the protocol owner will not affect outstanding pools.
+The fees that will apply to a pool can be obtained via the [`getFees`](#getfees) function by passing on the `indexFees` return by [`getPoolParameters`](#getpoolparameters).

 ### claimFee

-Function to claim the fee/reward in a given `_collateralToken` for a given `_recipient` address.
+Function to claim any allocated fees and tips in a given `_collateralToken` for a given `_recipient` address.
 Emits a [`FeeClaimed`](#feeclaimed) event on success.
 This function does not revert if the claimable amount is zero.
 Further, anyone can trigger the `claimFee` function, making it possible to sponsor gas fees.
 To determine the claimable amount before executing the `claimFee` fuction, use the [`getClaim`](#getclaim) function.

 This function uses [solidstate's `nonReentrant` modifier][solidstate-reentrancy] to protect against reentrancy attacks.
 Refer to [`batchClaimFee`](#batchclaimfee) for the batch version of the function.